murmcraft/murmcraft.github.io/_posts/2019-03-16-chilicorn-en.md

 ![](/img/chilicorn/chilicorn_bottom.jpg){:class="img-responsive"}

 #### Assembly:
-Fold the ears to make them sharp and "horse-like" ears.
+Fold the ears to make them sharp and more "horse-like" ears.
 Sew the ears around 7th to 11th rounds (counting from the magic ring).

 Sew the chili in the middle in fron of the ears.
 Place the white spot on the right side of the head (from front).